Bengalis in Pakistan

-Bengalis in Pakistan are ethnic Bengali people who had lived in either West Pakistan or East Pakistan prior to 1971 or live in present-day Pakistan.
-Most Pakistani Bengalis, are bilingual speaking both Urdu and Bengali and are mainly settled in Karachi.
+Bengali Pakistanis, in the present day, refers to Pakistani citizens who are of ethnic Bengali background.
+They are predominantly the descendants of East Pakistani migrants in West Pakistan who stayed in Pakistan following Bangladeshi independence.
+They are predominantly bilingual speaking both Urdu and Bengali and are mainly settled in Karachi.
 Bengalis that arrived in Pakistan before 1971 have now assimilated with the Urdu-speaking people in Karachi.

-On the 18th January 2022, Nadra issued CNICs card to Pakistani Bengalis as Pakistani citizens, making them legal Pakistanis.
+Despite the historical fact that Bangladesh was formerly East Pakistan, the term 'Pakistani Bengali' is now no longer popularly used.
+However, a large population of nearly 3 million exists.

+The absence of strong bilateral communication between the two nations prevents Pakistani Bengalis from visiting relatives in Bangladesh or sending financial support.
+Local employers practice hiring Bangladeshis because their charges for work are lower than local Pakistanis.
+Their lack of citizenship documentation makes them vulnerable to exploitation by employers.
+Additionally, the absence of a birth registration certificate (referred to as a B-form) has obstructed the education of many and, without a Computerised National ID Card (CNIC), barred them from pursuing high-paying job opportunities.

 History

 Pre-1947

 The founding members of the Pakistani Bengali community were early migrants from East Bengal who arrived in Sindh during the early 20th century.
 This community of early Bengali settlers assimilated into Pakistani culture and adopted Urdu or became bilingual Bengali speakers.

 1947-1971

 After Pakistan's independence in 1947, a large influx of Bengalis arrived in Karachi from East Pakistan to West Pakistan.
 In 1971, some Bengalis opted to return to the newly independent Bangladesh while others opted to remain in Pakistan.